 History

-The Sustainability Leadership Group (SLG) is an opportunity designed specifically for sustainability-minded first-year students to gain leadership experience early on in their Wake Forest careers.
+The Sustainability Leadership Group (SLG) is a program designed specifically for sustainability-minded first-year students to gain leadership experience early on in their Wake Forest careers.
 The inaugural SLG team, SLG ’23, formed in the fall of 2019 and was composed of an eager group of first-year students who served as peer leaders in their respective residence halls.
-Now in its fifth year and with nearly 100 SLG alumni, the program has established itself as the premier leadership opportunity for new Deacs who share a passion for sustainability.

 The Three Pillars of SLG